Sylvain303/bats/test/internal/README.md

 ```

 ### Run tests
-use a normal bats installation code to test itself:
+Use a normal bats installation code to test itself:

+(for now it runs only in its own folder)

 ```
 cd test/internal